mohamed06H/flight-data-pipeline/README.md

 ### Reduce costs
-If your use case requires lightweight data processing and a larger duration between messages, you should consider using a serverless architecture (Lambda functions instead of EC2 instances) for a reduced cost and less management overhead.
+If your use case requires lightweight data processing and a larger duration between messages, you should consider using a serverless architecture (Lambda functions instead of EC2 instances) for reduced costs and less management overhead.

 # Author
     Mohamed Hamiche